tomxp411/opcode-table-maker/README.md

 $02  N------Z  LOAD B,Addr
 ```

-Load a register from memory.<br/>
+Load a register from memory<br/>
 Sets N flag to bit 7<br/>
-Sets Z flag if loaded data is zero.
-Clears Z flag if loaded data is non-zero.<br/>
+Sets Z flag if loaded data is zero, Clears Z flag if data is non-zero<br/>

 HL performs an indirect read/write from the address in HL.<br/>
 H is the high byte of the address.<br/>